 We are only at the beginning of a long journey towards the eradication of modern slavery on a global scale.
 We need to stay aware of the ever-changing trends and risks caused by political, environmental as well as economic factors, such as wars, migration, labour shortages and rising costs.

 Our suppliers are our partners, and we stand a much better chance of successfully tackling modern slavery if we have a shared understanding and a shared accountability for the outcome.
-In 2018, we will continue to focus our work in our product supply chain.
-We will increase audits of factories, and we will continue to educate our suppliers (e.g. by extending our Interactive Modern Slavery Training Module to suppliers).

-We will also continue to add Tier 1 processors (printers and laundries) to our audit and risk assessment process.
+We will continue to add Tier 1 processors (printers and laundries) to our audit and risk assessment process.
 We will also build reporting and visibility of our key fabric mills (prioritised according to River Island business level and leverage) as a first step to enabling “Tier 2” visibility and risk assessment at a future stage.

-In 2018 we will also continue to further map the GNFR supply chain and expand our risk assessment exercise.
+In 2019 we will also continue to further map the GNFR supply chain and expand our risk assessment exercise.
 We will be exploring initiatives within each department to further reduce the risk of modern slavery subsisting, and we will carry out audits where necessary.

 We will continue to look at ways of measuring the performance of actions we take to combat modern slavery and human trafficking both within our business and our supply chain, to help us monitor how effective our practices have been.